Early Life

-John Andrew Henry Forrest, widely known as 'Twiggy,' was born in Perth, Western Australia, on November 18, 1961.
-His family had deep roots in the Pilbara region, where they managed the Minderoo Station, a large cattle farm.
-Forrest spent his early years at Minderoo and received his education through the School of the Air, followed by Christ Church Grammar School and Hale School in Perth.
-He later studied economics and politics at the University of Western Australia.
+John Andrew Henry Forrest, known as Andrew or "Twiggy," was born on November 18, 1961, in Perth, Western Australia.
+He grew up on the remote Minderoo cattle station, which his family had managed since 1878.
+As a child, he attended the School of the Air and various schools in Perth, including Christ Church Grammar School and Hale School.
+He studied economics and politics at the University of Western Australia.

 Rise to Success